igorkasyanchuk/rails_pdf/README.md

 === JS/CSS/Images

-Basically you need to put an absolute path to asset.
+Basically you need to put an absolute path to asset or remote URL (for example on CDN. but local files works faster).

 ```slim
 style